-This is a standard life and death shape Carpenter's Square that if played correctly leads to a ko fight and for black; correct play begins with a placement, .
+This is a standard life and death shape Carpenter's Square that if played correctly leads to a ko fight.
+Black's correct play begins with a placement, .
 The more liberties the harder it is to be killed.
 The aim is to live as long as possible.
-This principle not relevant when the placement is a sacrifice (see Principle 5).
+This principle not relevant when the placement is a sacrifice.

 See: eye in the belly.

 Obviously if you can make 2 eyes do so.
 But in a situation where the placement cannot live by itself inside the territory of the opponent's group, having an eye may decide the outcome of the situation.
 Using the previous example, suppose the opponent unwisely plays elsewhere:

 threatens to create an eye at square (and in fact kills white unconditionally).

 The correct is to attach underneath .
 This move seems unusual until one realise that

 Black is a bent four in the corner killable shape.
 If he plays at square in the next move he makes a bulky five which makes White dead when captured.
 However if he plays at circle his shape is unkillable when captured; white can capture it and live.